Home

 WHEAT:

-Wheat futures are 1 to 3 cents higher at midday with trade holding the
+Wheat futures are 10 to 14 cents higher at midday with Chicago action

-the KC March chart, support is the 20-day moving average at $5.21 with
+wheat is solidly higher.
+On the KC May chart, support is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com